eytanadar/si649robogames/server/README.md

 -t1s/--team1secret is Team 1's secret.
 If you don't specify this, the server will give you one -t2s/--team1secret is Team 2's secret.
 This is ignored if you use -s.
-If you don't specify this, the server will give you one -m/--matchasave is a log file to save the game in, a random log name will be used if you don't specify this
+If you don't specify this, the server will give you one -m/--matchasave is a log file to save the game in, a random log name will be used if you don't specify this -nl/--nolog don't save a log file for this match (will override -m option if both are included)
 ```